outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/Kubrick.md

   }
   @Column(size: 5) {
     **Guaranteed**\
-    Submitted Jobs progress to completion regarless of the amount of time required for them to complete.
+    Submitted Jobs progress to completion regardless of the amount of time required for them to complete.
   }
 }
 @Row {